README file from

 Search

-The search bar supports special prefixes.
-Use the search icon in the top bar to toggle it.
+Use the search icon in the action bar to filter the current Explorer view.

 Development